isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 ---
-title: Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025
+title: Welcome Address by Minister for Culture, Community and Youth, and Second Minister for Law, Edwin Tong SC at the Access to Justice Symposium 2025
 permalink: /welcome-address-by-2m-edwin-tong-sc-at-the-access-to-justice-symposium-2025/
 date: 2025-03-26
 layout: post